marksav85/travel_app/README.md

 ## How do I use it?

 The user must input a destination location by city name and date of travel.
 If no data is input, it will default to Berlin and todays date.
 After clicking the submit button, the weather data will be displayed in the UI for the input destination and date.
-The data will consist of: city name, date, temperature (in Celsius), cloud cover, rainfall, and an icon representing the relevant weather data.

 ## What locations can I search for?